vdasu/deduplication/EP_MPD/README.md

 ## Small Scale Experiments

 THe `run_small_scale` folder provides scripts to run experiments on a smaller scale on commodity hardware.
 The folder contains the same files as the `run_paper` folder but with smaller parameters.
 We test with client count in [5,10,15,20,25] and dataset size in [2^5, 2^7, 2^10, 2^13, 2^15].
-These experiment run in under 15 minutes on an M1 Pro Macbook Pro.
+These experiments run in under 15 minutes on an M1 Pro Macbook Pro.
 The `type1_runs` and `type2_runs` folders contain the logs for the small scale experiments.
 These will be overwritten after running `run.sh`.
 Similar to before, use the `plot*.py` scripts to generate the corresponding plots.

 ## Custom Parameters